15 October 2011 global protests: Ireland

 In Ireland protests were held throughout the country, including in Dublin and Cork.
 Now the demonstrations are spreading to Galway as described by The Irish Times.
 In the same article this newspaper describes the movement in the following terms: The group has no hierarchical structure, has set up a Facebook page and Twitter account – with the social media links attracting a very mixed, and sometimes critical, reaction.
 The protest in Dublin was organized by the Real Democracy Now!
 Ireland, Causes United (Ireland) & Occupy Dame Street protest, set up outside the Central Bank of Ireland in solidarity with the Occupy Wall Street movement in New York, also continued throughout the day.

 Slovenia

 In Slovenia protesters gathered in Koper, Maribor and the capital, Ljubljana, with the latter being the most prominent one.
-In Koper around 300 people gathered to protest against corruption, capitalism and also against Port of Koper, which is accused of violation of workers' rights. in the capital, people gathered on Congress Square to protest against greed, corruption and capitalism in general.
+In Koper around 300 people gathered to protest against corruption, capitalism and also against Port of Koper, which is accused of violation of workers' rights.
+In the capital, people gathered on Congress Square to protest against greed, corruption and capitalism in general.
 They later moved to Ljubljana Stock Exchange where an assembly was called.
 The participants decided to continue the protest by means of symbolic occupation.
-In the following days, the camp size has risen to some 30 tents with continuing assemblies averaging between 150 and 200 participants, before ceasing in early 2012.
+In the following days, the camp size had risen to some 30 tents with continuing assemblies averaging between 150 and 200 participants, before ceasing in early 2012.